-Qualification: A' level Music Technology Awarding Body: Edexcel and Maths, plus an ability to play a keyboard and have a keen interest in music technology We get to arrange and remix music in contemporary styles; multi-track record using various techniques; explore popular styles of music and how they have evolved; explore sound sources and synthesis, whilst also developing knowledge of acoustics and waveform.
+Qualification: A' level Music Technology Awarding Body: Edexcel

+Entry Requirements: 5 GCSE grades 4-9 including both English Language and Maths, plus an ability to play a keyboard and have a keen interest in music technology We get to arrange and remix music in contemporary styles; multi-track record using various techniques; explore popular styles of music and how they have evolved; explore sound sources and synthesis, whilst also developing knowledge of acoustics and waveform.
 The list goes on...
 It is a course of developing musical knowledge whilst also using up to date technology to realise musical possibilities.